 - a.
 Candidates should be currently engaged in, have been involved in the past, or have a high interest in evidence-based medicine, methodology or guideline development. - b.
 Applicants must be postgraduates holding a university degree in any field related to respiratory medicine or science (MD, MSc, PhD or MD-PhD).
 As a minimum requirement applicants need to have graduated with an MD, MSc or equivalent at the time of application.
 Candidates may also be qualified professionals (non-MD) working or having interest in working in evidence-based medicine (epidemiologists, statisticians or allied health professionals). - c.
 ERS does not apply an upper age limit on candidates.
 However, priority is given to applicants in the early stages of their career. - d.
 Candidates must be fluent in English. - e.
-ERS membership at the time of application is preferred.
-Non-ERS members selected for the fellowship programme are required to obtain a membership upon notification of selection.
+Candidates should be member of the ERS at the time of the application.
 More information about how to become an ERS member can be found online (www.ersnet.org/membership). - f.
-This fellowship programme is open to candidates based in Europe.
+This fellowship programme is open to candidate from any country.